Jetpack man

 Jetpack man (also described as guy in a jetpack and Iron Man) is an unknown person or object observed flying what appeared to be an unauthorized jetpack around the Los Angeles area at least five times from 2020 to 2022.
 Multiple airplane pilots reported seeing the jetpack man at altitudes around 5000 feet.

 It is unknown whether each sighting was the same person, or whether it might have been a drone designed to look like a person with a jetpack.
-Neither jetpacks nor large drones are commonly flown at that altitude or at that distance from land, and there were no sightings of a takeoff or landing.
+Neither jetpacks or large drones are commonly flown at that altitude or at that distance from land, and there were no sightings of a takeoff or landing.
 It was theorized by the FBI and the Federal Aviation Administration that the jetpack man was a novelty helium balloon.

 Sightings

 First sighting

 On August 30, 2020, two different airline pilots reported seeing a "guy in a jetpack" hovering near Los Angeles International Airport (LAX) at 3000 feet, 300 yards from the course of planes on a 10 miles final approach.